 Just over three years ago, I started a blog series on representation in writing—Writing Diversity.
 After the third post, my life turned into somewhat of a rollercoaster and, while the subject remained close to my heart, any thoughts on writing about it were put on the backburner.

 Last December, when looking at my achievements of 2019 and pondering what I wanted to focus on in 2020, the topic of representation cried out for attention.
-And who am I to head that call?
+And who am I to heed that call?

 After all, diversity is still a hot topic.